Exabyte-io/exabyte-benchmarks-suite/README.md

     The above syntax is for PBS/Torque resource manager.
     When needed, this file can be replaced to accomondate for other resource managers (ie. SLURM or LSF).

-6. Set site name and location in [settings.py](settings.py).
+7. Set site name and location in [settings.py](settings.py).
 These settings are important to uniquely identify the sites.

-7. Adjust modules and RMS settings in [settings.py](settings.py) as necessary, e.g set PPN to maximum number of cores per node.
+8. Adjust modules and RMS settings in [settings.py](settings.py) as necessary, e.g set PPN to maximum number of cores per node.

-8. Adjust HPL config in [hpl.json](cases/hpl.json).
+9. Adjust HPL config in [hpl.json](cases/hpl.json).
 You can use the below links to generate the config
     - http://www.advancedclustering.com/act_kb/tune-hpl-dat-file
     - http://hpl-calculator.sourceforge.net/

-9. Prepare the bechmark cases
+10. Prepare the benchmark cases

     ```bash
-        python run.py --prepare                              # prepares all cases
+        exabench --prepare                              # prepares all cases
-        python run.py --prepare --type hpl --type vasp       # prepares only hpl and vasp cases
+        exabench --prepare --type hpl --type vasp       # prepares only hpl and vasp cases
-        python run.py --prepare --name hpl-01 --name hpl-02  # prepares only hpl-{01,02} cases
+        exabench --prepare --name hpl-01 --name hpl-02  # prepares only hpl-{01,02} cases
     ```

-10. Run the cases and waits for them to finish
+11. Run the cases and wait for them to finish

     ```bash
-        python run.py --execute                 # execute all cases
+        exabench --execute                 # execute all cases
-        python run.py --execute --type hpl      # execute only hpl cases
+        exabench --execute --type hpl      # execute only hpl cases
-        python run.py --execute --name hpl-01   # execute only hpl-01 case
+        exabench --execute --name hpl-01   # execute only hpl-01 case
     ```

-11. Store the results
+12. Store the results
     ```bash
-        python run.py --results                 # store all results
+        exabench --results                 # store all results
-        python run.py --results --type hpl      # store only hpl results
+        exabench --results --type hpl      # store only hpl results
-        python run.py --results --name hpl-01   # store only hpl-01 results
+        exabench --results --name hpl-01   # store only hpl-01 results
+    ```

+13. Plot the results
+    ```bash
+        exabench --plot --metric PerformancePerCore  # compare all sites
+        exabench --plot --metric SpeedupRatio --site-name AWS-NHT --site-name AZURE-IB-H  # compare given sites
     ```

 12. Plot the results